bbangll/Slot-machine-mania/README.md

 There are three slots.
 - First slot: Randomly generates a potential earning, ranging from $2-$20.
 - Second slot: Randomly generates a multiplier of that earning, ranging from 1x-10x.
-- Third slot: Random chooses whether you win or lose.
+- Third slot: Random chooses whether you win or lose those earnings.

 Your total would be your total sum.
 Keep in mind that with each spin, there's a service cost of $10.00.
 The 'Check Summary' button would give you more information.

 ## Next Steps
-- I want to add a setTimeout on the total, so that users wont see whether they gained money or loss money before the slots finished loading.
+- I want to add a setTimeout on the total, so that users wont see whether they gained money or lose money before the slots finish loading.
-- I want to add an extremely faded lottie animation for the background.
+- I want to add an extremely faded lottie animation for the background, to give it subtle spice to it.